A smart thermostat can easily lower your energy bill, and the technology will transform the way you think about heating and cooling your home.

 An undeniable perk of the smart thermostat is the bottom line savings on your energy bill.
 According to Energy Star, an energy efficiency program run by the U.S. Department of Energy, the average American household spends more than $900 a year on heating and cooling their home.
 By employing a smart thermostat that adjusts your home to energy-saving temperatures when people are gone, homeowners can ensure they arrive at a comfortable house without wasting electricity.
 For bonus savings, you can earn a rebate in some parts of the U.S. for using an Energy Star smart thermostat.

-Elizabeth Mathes, the Director of Smart Home for The Home Depot, recommends Ecobee and Nest smart thermostats for budget-focused homeowners.
-Mathes says that the Ecobee3 Lite saves people an average of 23 percent annually on heating and cooling costs.
+Elizabeth Mathes, the Director of Smart Home for The Home Depot, recommends the Ecobee Smart Thermostat and the Google Nest Learning Thermostat for budget-focused homeowners.
+Mathes says the Ecobee saves people an average of 23 percent annually on heating and cooling costs.
 Instead of relying on a singular hallway thermostat, the Ecobee uses sensors to monitor individual room temperatures, and it provides free energy reports to users.
-Alternatively, the Nest E, which displays daily energy records to help families track their use over time, saves people “an average of 10 to 12 percent on heating bills and 15 percent on cooling bills,” Mathes says.
+Alternatively, the Google Nest Thermostat E, which displays daily energy records to help families track their use over time, saves people "an average of 10 to 12 percent on heating bills and 15 percent on cooling bills," Mathes says.

 2. Control the Temperature from Anywhere

-Modify your smart thermostat’s settings whether you are snuggled in bed or jet-setting around the globe.
-Top brands like Nest Learning Thermostat, Ecobee3, Honeywell, and Sensi offer an app that acts as a smart thermostat remote control on your phone, tablet, or computer.
-Users can monitor their home’s room-by-room temperature, adjust timer settings, and understand how much energy their home is consuming.
+Modify your smart thermostat's settings whether you are snuggled in bed or jet-setting around the globe.
+Top brands like Google Nest, Ecobee, Honeywell, and Emerson Sensi offer an app that acts as a smart thermostat remote control on your phone, tablet, or computer.
+Users can monitor their home's room-by-room temperature, adjust timer settings, and understand how much energy their home is consuming.